ohirose/spf/README.md

 integers specified by the second and third values of `number`, respectively.
 The number of time points and the number of *z*-values are indicated by the third and fourth values of `imsize`.
 In the second case, the first and third values must be 0.
-Serial numbers of *z* are incremented in the order of *z*size\*t+z.
+Serial numbers of *z* are incremented in the order of zsize\*t+z.
 These can start from any of non-negative integers specified by the second value of `number`.